Kelly's redbeet factory

 When on the move

-All my shit, if poured out from my pack or suitcase and onto the floor, takes me at most 30 minutes to pack tight on a lazy day.
-In a panic situation, as it would arise, when I'd overslept and almost missed my ride or flight, I could pack up all my shit in 10 minutes flat and not lose any of my life's posessions.
+For a year I visited many different places, hotels and guesthouses.
+I moved around often.
+All my shit, if poured out from my pack or suitcase and scrambled in disarray onto the floor, would take me at most 30 minutes to pack tightly for travel on a lazy day.
+In a panic situation, as it might arise, when I'd overslept and almost missed my bus, ride or flight, I could pack up all my shit in a panic in 10 minutes flat and not lose any of my life's favorite posessions.

-Even in a panic I always will invest 5 minutes when leaving my hotel room for the very last time to double-check what I was about to leave behind, because I almost always forgot something behind in my first few months of travels.
+Even during a panic when I get packed in five minutes, I always will invest another 5 minutes when leaving my hotel room for the last time to double-check on what I was about to leave behind, lose or forget -- because I almost always forgot something behind in my first few months of travels.
 That's one way of learning what's truly essential.
 Can it be replaced?
-I learned in those situations, those tight situations when I had to move myself and all my worldly possessions toute suite or I'd find myself up shit creek... the bare minimum time I need to move my entire life is 15 minutes if I don't want to leave anything behind.
+I learned in those situations when I had to move myself and all my worldly possessions toute suite or I'd find myself up shit creek, the bare minimum time I need to move my entire life is 10 to 15 minutes if I don't want to leave anything behind.

 How to pack for extended travel in the developing world

-Packing light is not easy, at first.
+Packing light sounds simple but it's not easy, at first.
 Do you really need it?
-Probably not.
-Will you use it?
+No, you probably don't.
+If you're not sure, you definitely don't need it.
+Will you actually use it?
 No, you probably won't.
 But only you can decide what's essential.
-Make up a list and then cross half the stuff off, you don't need it.
+I'm not a lady and I ain't talking about feminine hygeine products here.
+Make up an inclusive list of the most essential things you need to travel and then one day you will cross half the stuff off, you don't need it.

-Now that you have your list of things to take the question is... how to actually get all your shit to fit into your tiny pack, and quickly?!
+Now that you have your list of things to take the question is... how to actually get all that shit to fit into your tiny pack, and quickly?!
 Do you know kung fu?
 Can you perform magic?
+Did you vacuum seal your clothes into tiny little plastic bags?
+And if so, where you gonna put that vaccum?

 Your clothes will take up the most space.
 They are also the easiest to pack.

 I tried several methods of packing clothing tightly in order to travel with a small, light pack.
 I considered every method out there and ruled most of them out.
-I love those vacuum sealed bag of clothing but they will never work in the developing work.
-What about folding clothes first, or just stuffing them in?
-These are useless methods when traveling light!
+I do love those vacuum sealed bag of clothing but they will never ever work in the developing work.
+What about neatly folded clothes?
+Or it is better to just stuff them in?
+These are all useless methods when traveling light!

 Read everything you can

 Preparation for a year of travel, or even a few weeks in a developing country, is essential.
-Even simple things like packing my bag and walking around home for 30 minutes helped me determine if my pack was to heavy.
+When I needed a break from reading, doing even simple things like packing my bag for fun, dreaming about traveling, and walking around home with my pack on my back for 30 minutes helped me determine if my pack was to heavy.

 I spent many, many hours researching the places I'd be visiting.
 Culture Shock India was one of the best books I'd read about how to adjust to the many cultures, colors, sights and smells of India.